xpack/logger-ts/README.md

 According to [semver](https://semver.org) requirements, incompatible API changes require higher major numbers.

+### v4.x

+The code was migrated to TypeScript.

+The migration itself should not introduce any incompatibilities, actually it should be fairly compatible with the latest v3.x, but, for just in case, the safer path was to consider it a major release.

 ### v3.x

 All `isXyx` functions (returning a boolean related to